oxidecomputer/helios/README.md

 ## Getting started

+**NOTE: These instructions are for building your own operating system packages and installing them.
+If you're just trying to use Helios, you probably do not need to do this.**

 The best way to get started is to be using a physical or virtual build machine running an up-to-date installation of Helios.
 There are some details on getting a virtual machine installed in the